Mradul999/TicTakToe/README.md

 - Responsive Design: The game layout adjusts to different screen sizes for a seamless experience on various devices.
 - New Game Button: Allows players to start a new game at any time.

-## Getting Started

-To play the game, simply open the `index.html` file in a web browser.

 ## Instructions